 React is super popular

-This can matter sometimes because if you're trying to grow your team or worried that if someday a developer will leave your company and you'll need to fill that spot again, at least you know there are lots of developers out there interested in doing React.
+This can matter sometimes because if you're trying to grow your team, just know there are lots of developers out there interested in doing React.

 Who's using React?

 Lots of companies are using React.
 From banks to airlines, universities, and governments to startups and even giant tech companies like Google, Apple, Netflix, AirBnB, PayPal, IBM, Microsoft, AT&T, and many more.
 React has risen to be the preferred tool for building Web Applications by many.